joelspadin/vscode-remote-x11/extension/README.md

 ## Extension Settings

+You must reload the window (F1 > Developer: Reload Window) for setting changes to apply.

 * `remoteX11.display` - Display number to connect to.
 Change this if your X server is using a display other than 0.
 * `remoteX11.screen` - Screen number to connect to.
 * `remoteX11.container.enable` - Set `DISPLAY` for containers?
 * `remoteX11.SSH.enable` - Enable X11 forwarding and set `DISPLAY` for SSH targets?
 * `remoteX11.SSH.privateKey` - Absolute path to your SSH private key file.
-* `remoteX11.SSH.displayCommand` - Override the command used to get the `DISPLAY` variable.
-Use either of:
-	* A command which prints `DISPLAY=<DISPLAY>` followed by a newline, where `<DISPLAY>` is the value of the `DISPLAY` variable.
+* `remoteX11.SSH.displayCommand` - A command which prints `DISPLAY=<DISPLAY>` followed by a newline,
+	where `<DISPLAY>` is the value of the `DISPLAY` variable.
 Note that there must not be any spaces in this text.
-	* A dictionary where keys are hostnames and values are the command to run when connected to that host.
-		Note that the hostname used by this extension may not match the one you provided to VS Code.
-		Check the logs for "Remote X11" in the Output pane (Ctrl+Shift+U) to get the correct hostname.
+Change this when connecting to a machine that doesn't support the default command.
 * `remoteX11.SSH.timeout` - Number of seconds to wait for the SSH shell to respond to the above command.
 	Use `0` to wait forever.
+* `remoteX11.SSH.host` - Sets the hostname or IP address used to connect to the SSH server.
+	Use this if Remote X11 tries to connect to the wrong address.
+* `remoteX11.SSH.port` - Sets the port used to connect to the SSH server.
+Use this if Remote X11 tries to connect to the wrong port.
 * `remoteX11.WSL.enable` - Set `DISPLAY` for WSL targets?

 ## Troubleshooting